The Nest

 214-43 35th Avenue, Queens, NY 11361

 P.S.
-41 has an emphasis on teaching students to write well but also has an annual science fair and exposure to the arts through ballroom dancing, musicals, and a chorus.
+41 emphasizes teaching students to write well but also has an annual science fair and exposure to the arts through ballroom dancing, musicals, and a chorus.
 The school offered a class called “Horizon” for children with autism.
 These students can also attend the regular classes for part of the day, accompanied by an aide to help them.

 8. P.S.
 188 Kingsbury